hurddl/hurddl.github.io/index.md

 layout: home
 ---
-Automatically rename GoPro volumes with their assigned camera letter.

 Get notified when a GoPro card is mounted, and track all currently connected cards by camera letter.

 Allows GoPro integration into a Parashoot workflow.

+Automatically rename GoPro volumes with their assigned camera letter.

+Full support for interactive macOS notifications.

 Compatible with macOS 10.11 and higher.